darwino/darwino-documentation/Developer Guide/Darwino DB API 3. Documents.md

 Delete document options:
 - DELETE_ERASE - When replication is enabled for a database, deleting a document will, by default, create a deletion stub to represent a deleted document so that the document will be deleted in replicas of the database during replication.
 Using the DELETE_ERASE flag during deletion will delete the document without leaving a deletion stub.
 Thus, the deletion will not replicate out, and the document will return the next time the database replicates with a copy of the database in which the document exists.
-- DELETE_NOTOUCH - Like SAVE_NOTOUCH, this will leave related documents unnotified of the deletion.
+- DELETE_NOTOUCH - Like SAVE_NOTOUCH, this will leave related documents un-notified of the deletion.
 - DELETE_CHILDREN - The option will recursively delete all descendents of the document along with the document itself.
 Since these deletions are performed within a transaction, it's all-or-nothing.
 You will not be left with a partially-intact document family.
 Also, they are all done within the same network process, so there's no wasteful back-and-forth that would be required if the deletes were done one at a time.
 - DELETE_SYNCSLAVES - This is like DELETE_CHILDREN, but applies when you are deleting a sync master document.
 It and all of its sync slaves will be deleted.